 - Once your first layer is done, start building up.
 Filling in empty spots and making visual interest.
 You want to look at it from straight on and from the sides - whichever direction your wreath might be seen.

 - When done, hot glue your googly wiggle eyes to any ping pong ball you see.
-I like to squeeze them into lower balls as well to add great dimension.
+I like to squeeze them into lower balls on the first layer as well where I can see them to add great dimension.

 - Glue and pin ribbon to the back for hanging.